8 Important Personal Finance Resolutions For 2019

 Rebalance your portfolio

 Each year your portfolio is affected by how the market performed.
-Your balances and investments may look in check but it’s important to dig deeper and see if your asset allocation (the money you are putting into bonds, stocks, bonds and cash) is still in keeping with your timeline and goals.
+Your balances and investments may look in check but it’s important to dig deeper and see if your asset allocation (the money you are putting into bonds, stocks, bonds and cash) is still in keeping with your timeline and personal finance goals.
 If not, make the necessary changes so that you walk into 2019 on the right path.
 If you don’t feel comfortable in managing your investments, it may be time to seek advice from a financial advisor.

 Any time you embark on a new year, it is a fresh start.
 Your finances should always be at the top of your resolutions list no matter what your age.
 Take an in depth look at everything from your budget to your retirement plan to ensure you are on track with your financial goals.
 Make changes where necessary and you will feel that much more in control of your financial journey.